jedisct1/aegis-X/README.md

 | 6     | k ^ c1        |
 | 7     | k ^ c0        |

-We add the context to that state:
+The AEGIS-128L initialization function performs 10 state updates.
+Before each update, we add the context to the state:

 ```
 block[3] ← block[3] ^ ZeroPad(ctx)